Indian intervention in the Sri Lankan civil war: Training the militants

 Beginning in August 1983, till May 1987, India, through its intelligence agency Research and Analysis Wing (R&AW), provided arms, training and monetary support to 6 Sri Lankan Tamil militant groups, namely Liberation Tigers of Tamil Eelam (LTTE), Tamil Eelam Liberation Organization (TELO), People's Liberation Organisation of Tamil Eelam (PLOTE), Eelam Revolutionary Organisation of Students (EROS) Eelam People's Revolutionary Liberation Front (EPRLF) and Tamil Eelam Liberation Army (TELA).
 Even the state governments or Sri Lankan opposition leader Appapillai Amirthalingam were not aware of such a mission until April 1984.
 The LTTE's rise is widely attributed to the initial backing it received from RAW.
 It is believed that by supporting different militant groups, the Indian government hoped to keep the Tamil independence movement divided and be able to exert overt control over it.

 During that period, 32 camps were set up all over India to train these militants.
 However Prime Minister Indira Gandhi maintained the position that "We have never interfered with the internal developments of any country in the past and we will not do so now."
 Contrary to her statement, 3363 Tamil insurgents, including 10 batches of LTTE (405 men and 90 women) were given military training to fight against Sri Lankan armed forces during the succeeding years.
-Initially 350 TELO cardres were trained at Dehradun, in the hills of Uttar Pradesh.
+Initially 350 TELO cadres were trained at Dehradun, in the hills of Uttar Pradesh.
 It was followed with training for 200 cadres from EROS, 100 from EPRLF, and 70 from PLOTE.
 LTTE was the last insurgent group to enter the training.
 First batch of Tigers were trained in Establishment 22 based in Chakrata, Uttarakhand.
 Second batch was trained in Himachal Pradesh.
 8 other batches of LTTE were trained in Tamil Nadu.
 Ironically, Thenmozhi Rajaratnam alias Dhanu, who carried out the assassination of Rajiv Gandhi and Sivarasan - the key conspirator were among the militants trained by RAW, in Nainital, North India.